ssrikantan/ssrikantan.github.io/_posts/2021-01-03-adhoc-data-exploration-azure.md

 ## Azure Databricks - SQL Analytics

 SQL Analytics can be used to perform ad-hoc queries on Delta Lake tables stored in ADLS Gen2.
-Refer to the docUmentation [here](https://docs.microsoft.com/en-us/azure/databricks/sql/admin/sql-endpoints) to understand how to enrol for the Public Preview, to provision an Endpoint in Databricks with an appropriate SKU Size.
+Refer to the documentation [here](https://docs.microsoft.com/en-us/azure/databricks/sql/admin/sql-endpoints) to understand how to enrol for the Public Preview, to provision an Endpoint in Databricks with an appropriate SKU Size.
 For this exploration, a X-Small Cluster SKU was used.
 Using the SQL Analytics end point allows even users with little knowledge of Spark to perform Data Exploration.

 ### Assign access to the ADLS Gen2 Account

-To connect to the ADLS Gen2 Account, the SQL Analytics endpoint has to be provided access to it, as explained [here](https://docs.microsoft.com/en-us/azure/databricks/sql/admin/data-access-configuration#allow-endpoints-to-access-storage).
+To connect to the ADLS Gen2 Account, the SQL Analytics endpoint has to be provided access, as explained [here](https://docs.microsoft.com/en-us/azure/databricks/sql/admin/data-access-configuration#allow-endpoints-to-access-storage).

-For more guidance on creating a Service Principal with access to the ADLS Gen 2 Account, and assigning it to the endpoint in Databricks, refer to [this](https://docs.databricks.com/data/data-sources/azure/azure-datalake-gen2.html#create-and-grant-permissions-to-service-principal)
+For more guidance on creating a Service Principal with access to the ADLS Gen 2 Account, and assigning it to the endpoint in Databricks, refer to [the](https://docs.databricks.com/data/data-sources/azure/azure-datalake-gen2.html#create-and-grant-permissions-to-service-principal) documentation here.

 **While the secret value is directly embedded in the config section below, a good practice would be to embed the secret inside a Scope in Databricks, and use the Scope name instead in the configuration here.**